Regularitee/KawaiiMaidMod/README.md

 #### How do I send raw materials?
 - Small items like gems can be sent directly.
-- Bulk raw materials, such as scrap metal, wood, or cloth, must be packaged first via the Matter Compressor (obtainable by using the Transmitter menu option.
+- Bulk raw materials, such as scrap metal, wood, or cloth, must be packaged first via the Matter Compressor (obtainable by using the Transmitter menu option).

 #### Why are some options locked?
 - Some store options require higher store ranks to unlock.
 Ranks are raised by using the store.